Keyboard shortcuts

 1. The user publishes to documents subject

-1. The user publishes to query subject
+1. The user publishes to query subject and messages subject

 2. The embed_doc_task subscribes to the documents subject when there is a change to the documents subject table